"I grew this moustache through sheer force of will, don't tell me I'm not ready."

-- An episode of Jimmy Two-Shoes centered around Jimmy wanting to grow a mustache because of this group.
+- An episode of Jimmy Two-Shoes centered around Jimmy wanting to grow a moustache because of this group.
 The Colonel Gnoman wears one normally.

-- In My Little Pony: Friendship Is Magic, Twilight magics a big-ol' mustache onto Spike's face in "Boast Busters".
+- Twilight magics a big-ol' moustache onto Spike's face in "Boast Busters".
 He thinks it makes him look pretty cool, and can't wait to show it off to Rarity... who, it turns out, isn't impressed.

 - A later episode, "Call of the Cutie", features a briefly shown male pony with some impressive mutton-chops, in addition to a Carpet of Virility.

 - In the "Super Speedy Cider Squeezy 6000" episode a duo of cider-making ponies known as the "Flim Flam Brothers" appear in Ponyville.
-Flam sports a small but impressive mustache.
+Flam sports a small but impressive moustache.

 - Sheriff Silverstar in "Over a Barrel" has one.

 - Raul, Manny's sentient moustache in El Tigre.